 Interventional - Drug

-The AXIOMATIC SSP study is a global, phase 2, randomized, double-blind, placebo-controlled, dose-ranging Study of BMS-987177, an oral factor XIa inhibitor, for the prevention of new ischemic stroke or new silent brain infraction in patients receiving aspirin and clopidogrel following acute non-hemorrhagic stroke or transient ischemia attack (TIA).
+The AXIOMATIC SSP study was a global, phase 2, randomized, double-blind, placebo-controlled, dose-ranging study of BMS-987177, an oral factor XIa inhibitor, for the prevention of new ischemic stroke or new silent brain infraction in patients receiving aspirin and clopidogrel following acute non-hemorrhagic stroke or transient ischemia attack (TIA).

 Interventional - Drug